Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 From an early age, José showed charismatic intellect.
 He's one of the most educated Filipinos to ever exist during the Spanish colonial era.

 He learned the alphabet from his mother at three and could read and write at age five.
 His life was also one of the most documented 19th century Filipinos due to the vast and extensive records written by and about him, and these records are often found on the countries he had been to — from America to Japan, from Hong Kong and Macau to England.
 He had a pretty interesting dating life, too.
 He was once dubbed as the country's first "lover boy" for attracting women within and from different countries despite having a height of five-foot-three.
-There were at least nine women linked with Rizal, namely:
+There were at least nine women linked with Rizal, with most notably written in his literary pieces, letters, other works.
+They were namely:

 His biographers have faced difficulty in translating his writings, diaries, notes, and other written forms because of Rizal's habit of switching from one language to another because he, himself, is a polyglot knowing 22 languages.
 These languages are listed below: